DataDog/hiring-engineers/answers.md

  - min_collection_interval: 45
 ```

 ![image](images/customMetric.PNG?raw=true "customMetric")

+* Change your check's collection interval so that it only submits the metric once every 45 seconds.

+As stated above, I achieved this by creating the YAML config file and issuing a parameter

-**Bonus Question Can you change the collection interval without modifying the Python check file you created?**]
+* **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

 as per the docs here https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7

 sample rate is determined by the config file rather than the python file, therefore my assumption would be that yes, we can modify the sample rate without editing the checks file.

-*Visualizing Data:*
+## Visualizing Data:

-**Utilize the Datadog API to create a Timeboard that contains:
+Utilize the Datadog API to create a Timeboard that contains:

-Your custom metric scoped over your host.
+* Your custom metric scoped over your host.
-Any metric from the Integration on your Database with the anomaly function applied.
-Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
-Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.**

 I searched online for creating a timeboard, and found the doc "https://docs.datadoghq.com/api/latest/dashboards/"